techmologist/techmologist/README.md

 - 👋 Hi, I’m @techmologist
 - 👀 I’m interested in backend development as well as front end development.
-I'm also interested in learning low level system development
+-  I'm also interested in learning low level system development
-- 🌱 I’m currently everything I can learning.
+- 🌱 I’m currently everything I can learn.
 - 📫 How to reach me ..
 E-mail: piyushrajbista@outlook.com
 -  Twitter: @piyushrajbista